crashappsec/chalk/src/docs/howto-compliance.md

-bills-of-material) to understand open-source components in what they consume, ideally so that they can use to monitor downstream vulnerabilities in the software they use, even though the industry really isn't good at operationalizing anything around this.
+bills-of-material) to understand open-source components in what they consume, ideally so that they can use to monitor downstream vulnerabilities in the software they use, even though the industry really isn't good at operationalising anything around this.

 Unfortunately, there are two competing file formats for SBOM, SPDX and CycloneDX.
-And, there are many, many different SBOM-related tools, many of which only work in a subset of environments (e.g., tools that only produce SBOMs for specific package envionments like npm).
+And, there are many, many different SBOM-related tools, many of which only work in a subset of environments (e.g., tools that only produce SBOMs for specific package environments like npm).
 This complexity doesn't really make anyone's lives easier outside the security community.